kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Eventually, we talk in person and I agree to Pedro's suggestion that his friend comes to have a look at the problem.
 - Pedro's friend comes to check my car the following day but can't find any problem.
 - He tells me I will have to bring the car to the workshop.
+- His workshop is quite far away in the industrial polygon.
 - I don't want to leave my car with someone I don't know, and I don't know how I will travel there and back.
-- Pedro, excited, tells me not to worry he will take me to the industrial polygon where his friend's garage is himself in his car.
+- Pedro, excited, tells me not to worry he will take me there and back himself, in his car.
-- It feels like a set up, maybe to get me alone with Pedro.
+- My body says it's a set up, maybe to get me alone with Pedro.
 - I say no and walk away.
 - Pedro looks ashamed.
 - Pedro is [a bit pervy](../2023/september.md#pedro-ogles-a-tourist), you see.